teamhoodin/be-tryout/README.md

 -   An API client like [Postman](https://www.getpostman.com/downloads/) is helpful for querying the API.

+-   [Laravel's](https://laravel.com/docs/6.x/), especially [Eloquent (Laravel's query builder)](https://laravel.com/docs/6.x/eloquent) may be useful.

--   The internet is a valuable resource!
+-   The internet is a valuable resource.
+Use it freely!

+-   No files in this project are sacred, feel free to edit anything to suit your taste or needs.